chungyushao/chungyushao.github.io/_posts/knownotes/2016-10-30-stat-hypothesis-testing-intro.md

 * 1. [JB Statistics](http://www.jbstatistics.com/)
 * 2. [PSU](https://onlinecourses.science.psu.edu/statprogram/node/136)

-# General idea of hypothesis testing:
+# General idea of hypothesis testing
 * **Making initial assumption**:
   * Turn question of interest into hypothesis about the value of parameter(s)
   * There will be